top of page

 Increase these Nutrient Dense Foods

-Leafy Greens – Romaine, red & green leaf lettuce, kohlrabi, mesclun, spinach, endive, butter lettuce, parsley, fennel, and seaweed/sea vegetables are all great to add to a lectin-free diet.
+Leafy Greens – Romaine, red & green leaf lettuce, kohlrabi, mesclun, spinach, endive, butter lettuce, parsley, fennel, and seaweed/sea vegetables.
 They are high in nutrients and incredible for your health.
-To boot, they are very filling, especially if you drizzle olive, hemp or avocado oil on them!
+Drizzle olive, hemp or avocado oil on them and serve with options below.

 Cooked tubers – Purple sweet potatoes, yams, yucca, and taro root are a great source of vitamins and minerals.
 That’s because their roots have strong absorption abilities and draw water and minerals from the soil for nourishment.also, They’re also high in resistant starch that feeds your good gut bacteria.

-Cruciferous & other great vegetables – Broccoli, cauliflower, cabbage and Brussels sprouts.
-And include these lectin-free veggies in your diet as often as you like: asparagus, garlic, leek, celery, mushrooms, and onion.
+Cruciferous & other great vegetables – Broccoli, cauliflower, cabbage and brussel sprouts, asparagus, garlic, leek, celery, mushrooms, and onion.
 They are full of fiber and polyphenols and prebiotics for the good bacteria (probiotics)

 Avocado – Avocado is a fruit, but it’s essentially sugar-free and full of good fat and soluble fiber – key when trying to reduce inflammation and absorb antioxidants.